-Installation a id Placement ---------------- --------------
+Installation and Placement

-motan ation and redement A limited number of cameras are installed in public areas where individuals do not have a reasonable expectation of privacy, such as parking lots, entrances, and common areas.
-Cameras are not and will NOT be placed in areas such as restrooms, locker rooms, classrooms, offices, and the health suite.
-The locations where cameras are installed will be periodically reviewed to ensure their alignment with the school's mission and safety and security needs.
-Data S torage and Access Video recordings will be stored in a secure manner with access limited to authorized personnel only.
-Video footage will be retained for a period of 90 days unless the recording is being used as part of an investigation.
-Misus e of System Any attempt to tamper with, interfere with, or misuse the security camera system may result in disciplinary action and/or legal consequences.
-Any unauthorized use, sharing, or distribution of surveillance footage is strictly prohibited.
-Privac y Considerations Cameras will be positioned to avoid capturing images inside adjacent buildings or areas where individuals would have a reasonable expectation of privacy.
-Security cameras are not equipped with audio recording capabilities.
+A limited number of cameras are installed in public areas where individuals do not have a reasonable expectation of privacy, such as parking lots, entrances, and common areas.

+- Cameras are not and will NOT be placed in areas such as restrooms, locker rooms, classrooms, offices, and the health suite. - The locations where cameras are installed will be periodically reviewed to ensure their alignment with the school's mission and safety and security needs.

+Data Storage and Access

+- Video recordings will be stored in a secure manner with access limited to authorized personnel only. - Video footage will be retained for a period of 90 days unless the recording is being used as part of an investigation.

+Misuse of System

+- Any attempt to tamper with, interfere with, or misuse the security camera system may result in disciplinary action and/or legal consequences. - Any unauthorized use, sharing, or distribution of surveillance footage is strictly prohibited.

+Privacy Considerations

+- Cameras will be positioned to avoid capturing images inside adjacent buildings or areas where individuals would have a reasonable expectation of privacy. - Security cameras are not equipped with audio recording capabilities.

-Review and Oversight ☐ The LEA Latin Support Team will periodically review the policy and camera placements to ensure that they remain appropriate and effective.
-Compliance with Laws ☐ All security camera systems and practices will adhere to local, state, and federal laws concerning privacy and data storage.
+Review and Oversight

+• The LEA Latin Support Team will periodically review the policy and camera placements to ensure that they remain appropriate and effective.

+Compliance with Laws

+• All security camera systems and practices will adhere to local, state, and federal laws concerning privacy and data storage.